Nikon D7200 vs Panasonic GH5

 With 24MP, the D7200 offers a higher resolution than the GH5 (20.2MP), but the D7200 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 3.34μm for the GH5) due to its larger sensor.
 However, the GH5 is a somewhat more recent model (by 1 year and 10 months) than the D7200, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the D7200 has a notably higher overall DXO score than the GH5 (overall score 10 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.6 bits higher color depth, 1.6 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5 provides a better video resolution than the D7200.
 It can shoot movie footage at 4K/60p, while the Nikon is limited to 1080/60p.